ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/build-2.md

 ---

 ## Build
-Now that you have the environment and the source, you can build the firmware stack.
-YOu will follow the [instructions](https://neoverse-reference-design.docs.arm.com/en/latest/platform-boot/busybox-boot.html) to build a busybox root filesystem.
-This will build a lightweight kernel with shell.
+Now that you have the environment and the source set up, you can build the firmware stack.
+You follow the [instructions](https://neoverse-reference-design.docs.arm.com/en/latest/platform-boot/busybox-boot.html) to build a busybox root filesystem.
+This builds a lightweight kernel with shell.
 You will test that the firmware implementation builds and boots on a FVP.
 The firmware stack requires `TF-A`, `UEFI`, `SCP` and a lightweight OS loader, to make sure you exercise the UEFI `ExitBootServices` transition.
 The `busy-box` boot is perfect for this.

 Launch the container: